 Minor Works Contract

-Below is a link to a precedent Minor Works Contract that I have created from the Defence Minor Works Contract, so that it is suitable for use by private sector parties.
+Below is a link to a precedent Minor Works Contract I have created from the Defence Minor Works Contract, so that it is suitable for use by private sector parties.

 The document departs from the Defence Minor Works Contract in the following respects: